Xceptance/neodymium-showcase/README.md

 The `showcase.neodymium.tests.random` package contains the selection of random web elements from a website under test.

 * `FixedRandomTest.java` shows how a random test can be run again in the same way.
-* `RandomJobOffersTest.java` demonstrates the selection of different job offers.
+* `RandomProductCategoryTest.java` demonstrates the selection of different products at random.

 ## 9. Logging with log4j2